meteor/blaze-tutorial/tutorial/simple-todos/04-update-and-remove.md

 </template>
 ```

-Don't forget to remove the template also named `task` in `imports/ui/App.html`.
+Don't forget to remove the template named `task` in `imports/ui/App.html`.

 ## 4.2: Toggle Checkbox

 Now you can update your task document by toggling its `isChecked` field.

 Create a new file called `Task.js` so we can have our handlers to the `task` template:

 `imports/ui/Task.js`